 An event that stops planning and adding new tasks.
-Happens when there is 5-15% of time left before the deadline.
+This happens when there is 5-15% of the time left before the deadline.

 An event where the team decides which tasks will be completed before the end of the project and which will not.

 A long-term planning tactic for Scrumban teams.
-Uses 1 year, 6 months, and 3 months buckets to plan and estimate.
+Uses 1-year, 6-month, and 3-month buckets to plan and estimate.

 Grab your copy of the Scrumban cheat sheet above and have all the information you need ready to go.